x

 Public safety budget

-The public safety budget will allow the city to hire 65 new officers and 15 firefighters. $55 million in the budget would go towards a 3 percent raise for civilian employees.
-Officers would get a 4 percent raise and firefighters would get a 7 percent increase.
+The public safety budget will allow the city to hire 65 new officers and 15 firefighters. $55 million in the budget would go towards a 3% raise for civilian employees.
+Officers would get a 4% raise and firefighters would get a 7% increase.
+Contracts for firefighters finalized just weeks before the final vote

 The city is also investing $15.4 million to complete the replacement of three fire stations.